dwhiffing/fury/content/nato/us/navy/amphibious/landing-craft/body.md

-NATO/US Navy/ Amphibious Forces/Landing Craft

 **Amphibious Landing Craft**

-Landing craft are transported to the amphibious assault area by the much larger landing ships, many in docking bays although some carried in the traditional way on deck and swung into the water on divots.
+Landing craft are transported to the amphibious assault area by the much larger landing ships, many in docking bays although some are carried in the traditional way, on deck and swung into the water on divots.
 The purpose of landing craft is to deliver Marines, equipment and supplies directly to the beach.

 **LCAC**: [Landing Craft Air Cushion](https://fas.org/man/dod-101/sys/ship/lcac.htm).
 This is a very